 Nonprofit entities should recognize that the portion of the loan that will be forgiven is dependent on certain future events occurring, which represents a barrier in the agreement resulting in a conditional contribution that should not be recognized until the barrier has been overcome.

 We are in unprecedented times.
-Since there is no applicable guidance for business entities within GAAP for a government loan that may be fogiven, businesses should instead look to guidance that is reasonably applicable in regard to PPP loans.
+Since there is no applicable guidance for business entities within GAAP for a government loan that may be fogiven, businesses should instead look to guidance that is reasonably applicable in regard to treatment of PPP loans.

 IAS 20 Paragraph 10

 The PPP loans require the funds to be used for payroll and other certain expenses.
 Therefore, the company would incur costs to comply with the grant over the applicable covered period.
 Under IAS 20, the entity could recognize the forgiveness over the period the entity incurs the costs based on IAS 20 paragraph 12: